Saurabh1222/GenAIProjects/Gemini Text Summarization/README.md

 1. Load the Gemini model
 2. Accept your input text
-3. Return a clean and structured summary with reasoning
+3. Return a clean and structured summary.